- The semi-front wrap cross carry (semi-fwcc) is very similar to the hip cross carry but has some fundamental differences.

 - The semi fwcc still has two passes over the baby for extra support, but whereas with the hip cross carry baby sits into the pouches with one leg through each pass, with the fabric going under their legs.
 In a semi fwcc both passes go over the top of baby’s legs.

-- It is relatively easy to breastfeed in.
+- It is relatively easy to breast or chest feed in.

 - In order to fully tighten you may have to ‘chase’ slack right round through the passes until it reaches the tails and you can pull it out of the knot.
 This can take a bit of practice to get right with a heavy child but worth the effort